 - Preheat oven to 400F.
-Cut each jalapeno in half lengthwise and remove the seeds and membrane (reserve the seeds if you want it spicy).
+Cut each jalapeno in half lengthwise and remove the seeds and membrane.
 Place them cut side down onto a baking sheet.
 Bake for 15-20 minutes or until soft and slightly darkened.
 When cool enough to handle, chop into small pieces.

 - In a small bowl, whisk together 1 tablespoon evaporated milk and the cornstarch to make a slurry.
 Set aside.

 - In a large saucepan, heat the rest of the evaporated milk until hot but not boiling.

 - Whisk in the cheese, cornstarch mixture, and salt until smooth.
 Cook for 3-5 minutes or until thickened, whisking often.

 - Stir in the chopped jalapeno.
 Serve immediately.